JeffHing/angular-width-query/README.md

 This option allows you to specify the interval at which the directive polls the element's width.
-The directive begins polling the element's width when a window resize or Angular digest event occurrs.
+The directive begins polling the element's width when a window resize or Angular digest event occurs.
 When the width stops changing, the polling stops.

 ```javascript